Breast Cancer

 • Tamoxifen

 Endometrial ultrasound, endometrial biopsy if abnormal vaginal bleeding.
 Stop Tamoxifen.
 Refer to gynecology and consult medical oncologist for direction.
-Routine surveillance ultrasounds in asymptomatic individuals is discouraged.
+Routine surveillance ultrasounds in asymptomatic individuals are discouraged.

 Osteopenia/ Osteoporosis